If you have a specific question about Accessibility that isn’t answered on this page, please feel free to reach out to us at info@skirtsafire.com!

 Accessibility information for each of the Festival’s venues

 Outside, there is a gravel parking lot and surface parking, and there is an uneven step with approximately 1 inch on one side.
+The step is lowest on the left side so the best way to enter is from the left, not the front.

 Once in the building, there is a relatively steep downward decline ramp that is dimly lit.
 The lobby is well lit, with a bar for drinks and quiet snacks at the east end, opposite of the of the entrance.